-As an open platform, anyone can use our platform no matter who they are, where they live, and what they believe.
+As an open platform, anyone can use Change.org no matter who they are, where they live, and what they believe.
 This is why you’ll see an extremely wide range of petitions, as they’ve all been created by people in the community.

 Our role is to make sure the platform is a powerful vehicle for change while remaining as safe as possible for our users.
 That’s why we’ve put together these Community Guidelines which, along with our Terms of Service, outline the rules for using Change.org.